Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/01-Autolayout/README.md

 In the previous example we applied constraints that defined width and height of the views.

 Some views have a natural size given their current context.
-This is called **instrinsic content size**.
+This is called **intrinsic content size**.
 This is information that a view has about how big it should be based on what it displays.

 - A `UIImageView` knows how big it should be based on the image it contains.
 - A `UILabel` knows what size it should be based on the text it contains.